 I have reviewed the evidence submitted by the parties, including the recorded meetings held by the Local Board.
-Motions were made to extend the time for deliberation due to the extensive changes required, but those motions did not pass.
-There were numerous discussions during the final meetings regarding the accuracy of the FARM data, the impact the revised data might have on the boundary changes, and bus transportation safety and costs.
+There were numerous discussions during the final meetings regarding the accuracy of the FARM data and the impact the revised data might have on the boundary changes.
 Two Board members mentioned the deliberations were rushed and based on incomplete or faulty information.
-The question of how the changing, updated data impacted the final votes remains unresolved.
+The Appellants have illustrated possible inaccuracies in the data in their Response.